Humanistic Therapy: Principles And Techniques

 Ready to harness your inner strength to solve life’s challenges?

-Coping with issues in the here and now
+Coping with challenges in the present

 Some therapy types may focus on resolving issues, thoughts, choices, or events from the past.
 If you have experienced trauma, addressing these events may be an important part of your therapeutic journey.
 However, humanistic therapy methods typically examine problems as they are currently being experienced.